-As we distinguish between these three elements—form, privation, and underlying material or thing—they lead us along a path of thought that extricates us from the idea that change cannot be: when we identify a form, we grasp its opposite, and through this we notice that the form is specific; for example, that the continuum between white and black is different than that between soft and hard.
-Moreover, in laying out this opposition we notice something else, the underlying thing in which these forms are, and we grasp how its being differs from the formal pair.
+Distinguishing between these three elements—form, privation, and underlying material or thing—puts us on a path of thought that extricates us from the idea that change cannot be: when we identify a form, we can grasp its opposite, and by doing this we can notice that the form is specific; for example, that the continuum between white and black is different than that between soft and hard.
+Moreover, in laying out this opposition we notice something else, namely the underlying thing in which these forms are, and we grasp how its being differs from the formal pair.

 Distinguishing two senses of being (form and the underlying thing) and showing that non-being is the negation of a specific form (privation) makes being definite.
 This is how non-being can be incidental both to the change and to being (Phys.
 I.8 191b14–15).
 The distinction between what is incidental and what is essential is one of Aristotle’s four primary senses of being (Met.
 V.7 1017a7–22).
 The distinction between the underlying thing and the form is the structure of categorical predication, another of these senses of being (Met.
 V.7 1017a22–30).
 Without making these distinctions, change cannot be at all.
 The analysis of change leads us to distinguish incidental from essential being, and underlying material from formal predicate.41

 The purpose of distinguishing these three terms—form, privation, and underlying thing or material—according to Aristotle, is both to say how many being is, and to extricate change from the accusation that it depends on non-being.
 The terms are not applied from elsewhere, they are discovered and marked out completely within the articulation of change, and they refer essentially to change: (a) the look or form (eidos) is the pattern of organization that emerges through the process of coming to be, for example, white; (b) the underlying thing is that which comes to be or have that eidos, for example, a rabbit; and (c) the privation is that from out of which the form comes to be, for example, not-white.42 Aristotle does not distinguish these terms by an appeal to a preexisting set of terms, not even between material and form.
-What each is, is differentiated in the event of genesis, that is, the arrival of something new: the underlying thing is what remains, while the privation is what disappears (Phys.
+What each is, is differentiated in the event of genesis, that is, in the arrival of something new: the underlying thing is what remains, while the privation is what disappears (Phys.
 I.7 190a16, I.8 191a2).
 Each term presupposes change.
 Each is a phenomenal element discovered in the articulate experience of change.
 This means that to distinguish them does not at all give us the definition or essence of change.

-The being of change (genesis) is composite and therefore specific, therefore change can be.
+Being is composite and therefore specific, therefore change can be.
 But what makes such composition possible?
 Aristotle’s argument is that it is the nature of the underlying thing, that is, the material.

 The Underlying Being

 Making non-being definite by opposing form and privation does not on its own get us out of the problem of something coming from nothing: if there was only the form and its opposite, then change and generation would still mix being and non-being.
 It is the underlying thing, then, that makes change and being composite: “this nature, if they had seen it, would have put them right” (Phys.
-I.8 191b34).43 By showing what structure makes this possible, we can understand how Aristotle gets through the impasse.
+I.8 191b34).43 By showing what structure makes composite being possible, we can understand how Aristotle gets through the impasse.